abarbanell/abarbanell.github.io/_posts/2015-08-16-raspberry-arduino.md

 layout: post
 category : raspberry
-tagline: "Connecting an Arduino to a Raspberry" tags : [raspberry, arduino, linux, monitoring"]
+tagline: "Connecting an Arduino to a Raspberry" tags : [raspberry, arduino, linux, monitoring, iot"]
 title: "Monitoring the Real World with your Raspberry Pi - Part III: connecting an Arduino "
 ---
 {% include JB/setup %}